+The concept of materiality under IFRS S1 is generally clear and aligned with the IFRS Foundation's definition of financial materiality.
 We welcome the ISSB's clarifications to the definition of materiality, including linkage to expectations of primary users of general-purpose financial reports, which represent an improvement on proposed definitions in the 2022 Exposure Drafts.
 We support the UK authorities applying materiality across all of the ISSB's disclosure requirements.

-We would nevertheless welcome sharing of good-practice examples by the ISSB, to support companies in disclosing across the standards.
+We would nevertheless welcome sharing of good-practice examples by the ISSB, as set out in Section 2, to support companies in disclosing across the standards.
 As above, we recommend that the FRC and TAC focus on using their engagement with the ISSB to encourage this.
 Additionally, we recommend active engagement at the international level, e.g. working with EFRAG in its plans to publish guidance on materiality assessment, to maximise the interoperability of standards and definitions.

-We note a potential discrepancy in the text of IFRS S1, between paragraphs 3 and 17: while paragraph 17 specifies that firms should use a materiality filter in reporting on risks and opportunities that could affect entities "prospects", paragraph 3 does not apply this filter.
+Firms noted a potential discrepancy in the text of IFRS S1, between paragraphs 3 and 17: while paragraph 17 specifies that firms should use a materiality filter in reporting on risks and opportunities that could affect entities' "prospects", paragraph 3 does not apply this filter.
 This needs to be clarified by the ISSB.

-Section 4: Reporting Approach
+Section 4: Reporting approach